kacper97/ReactApp/README.md

 Name: Kacper Woloszyn

 ## Overview.
-......
  The app was made to inform everyone about Poland and myself.
 User can search football players and learn the vast information that I have provided on the web App.
 The App has a header that links the various different pages, and also pictures that show a brief overview of what the topic was about.
 Routing was added in the header to make the design look presentable.
 Use Gulp and Sass.
 Sass is a css library and gulp is used to compile it to a minimalistic css.
 This is done to increase the efficiency and decrease the time it takes for the webpage to load.
 Used a json server to link players to the web app, and when any user typed in a string that would decrease the list of Polish players, this is done to find out what club they play at and what number jearsey they have.
 The local cache stored the players in an array.
-All the routes in the header work and the user can navigate the web-app ........
+All the routes in the header work and the user can navigate the web-app.
  . . . . .
 List of user features . . . .

  + Look for players